ncbi/robotframework-pageobjects/README.md

 can still benefit from the above listed features.

 ## Some Examples
-Here's an example of about the simplest Robot test case you could write using this package.
-You don't even have to model a page object...you could just write a test using the base `Page` class that comes with this package:
+Here's some examples of about the simplest Robot test case you could write using this package.
+You don't even have to model a page object...you could just write a test using the base `Page` class that comes with this package yet by using this package you get some things for free, like the ability to:
+- pass in test options such as `baseurl`, `browser` etc. to both Robot tests and Python tests (see [Setting Options](#setting-options) for more built-in options you can use)
+- use of Selenium2Library keywords/methods in both Robot and Python tests

     *** Settings ***
     Library  robotpageobjects.Page